falsandtru/pjax-api/gh-pages/docs/apis/events/index.md

 ## pjax:content

-Dispatched from the `document` object after updating the contents, styles, and scripts, before scrolling.
+Dispatched from the `document` object after updating the contents, styles, and scripts, before scrolls.

 ## pjax:ready